 Most applications start at \$2350 including GST.
 An increase in costs may occur if the application is complex or bundled with another application.

 Will I need to employ a consultant?

 This is your choice.
-Many landowners are able to write their own FEP, possibly with industry body assistance, while your nitrogen baseline will need to be done by a nutrient management advisor.
-The consent application has been developed to make it as simple as possible to complete yourself.
+Many landowners are able to write their own FEP, with industry body assistance, while your nitrogen baseline will need to be done by a nutrient management advisor.